Balladebits/Balladebits/README.md

 - Aromantic (Don't hate them but as a cuddler i don't want to make them uncomfy)
 - Vegan

- don't follow the basic DNI criteria
+I Don't follow the basic DNI criteria

 I speak Both Spanish and English (Native Spanish,but use a lot of english anyway)